-In this period every state, barring South Australia, experienced an increase in Aboriginal incarceration rates.
-Western Australia was highest with 3997, followed by the Northern Territory with 2914 per 100 000 Aboriginal people.
+In this period every state, but neither of the territories, experienced an increase in Aboriginal incarceration rates.
+Western Australia was highest with 4063, followed by the Northern Territory with 2756 per 100 000.

 Younger people were over-represented compared to the rest of the population with the median prisoner age for Aboriginal and Torres Strait Islander people being 31 compared to 36 for other Australians.
 Of all Aboriginal prisoners, about a quarter (24%) were aged 24 or under.

-The offences for which Indigenous people were imprisoned varied with the most common being ‘acts of intent to cause injury’ (the most common offence generally across the whole nation) followed by ‘unlawful entry with intent’.
 Former Chief Justice of the Northern Territory, Brian Martin noted his significant concern at the levels of violence in these offences and that the community-at-large had failed to break the cycle of violence.
-Instead, incarceration tends to worse and prolong cycles of violence.
+Instead, incarceration tended to worsen and prolong cycles of violence.

 For an overview of a range of life experiences and social structures that help explain some of these factors see the most recent Prime Minister’s Report on Progress Towards Closing the Gap and also the current National Aboriginal and Torres Strait Islander Social Survey.
 An older but still illuminating report is also available from the Australian Human Rights Commission, ‘A Statistical Overview of Aboriginal And Torres Strait Islander People in Australia’.